 At the notification of an occurrence of any significant hazard within the municipal area of the City of Cape Town the mandated Service/s will immediately respond to deal with the incident.
-These response initiatives are detailed in the City of Cape Town's Multi-Disciplinary Incident Management Plan (MIMP).
+These response initiatives are detailed in the City of Cape Town's Joint (Unified) Incident Management System (JIMS) documentation.